 Ascend the Tallest Sand Dunes in North America

-From a distance, the wind-sculpted landscape of Great Sand Dunes National Park and preserve can seem unassuming against the backdrop of the Sangre De Cristo Mountains in south central Colorado.
+From a distance, the wind-sculpted landscape of Great Sand Dunes National Park and preserve can seem unassuming against the backdrop of the Sangre De Cristo Mountains in south-central Colorado.
 As visitors get closer, the enormity of the sand dunes — the tallest in North America — comes into perspective.

 Activities in Great Sand Dunes National Park and Preserve

 The 30 square miles of dunes are open for exploration.
 There are no marked hiking trails, so visitors must choose their own path and adventure.
-For the best vistas, ”High Dune” offers great views in all directions and is a two hour roundtrip from the main parking lot.
+For the best vistas, ”High Dune” offers great views in all directions and is a two-hour roundtrip from the main parking lot.
 The tallest dune in the park and in North America, Star Dune, is west of “High Dune” — a four-hour round-trip hike.

-After rains wet down the sand, visitors might want to try sliding down the dunes on sleds, sandboards or snowboards.
+After rains wet down the sand, visitors might want to try sliding down the dunes on sleds, sandboards, or snowboards.
 Check out this video about sand sledding produced by Great Sand Dunes National Park and Preserve:

-Visitors can splash in Medano Creek, which flows seasonally throughout the year as snow melts off the mountains above.
+Visitors can splash in Medano Creek, which flows seasonally throughout the year as the snow melts off the mountains above.

 Other areas of the park offer great hiking and horseback riding opportunities.
 Several trails, such as the Montville Nature Trail and Mosca Pass Trail, venture into the forested areas of the park.
 Other trails lead hikers and backpackers up to the alpine tundra region of the park for some fantastic scenery and amazing overlooks of the dunes.
-At 13,297 feet, the summit of Mount Herard is destination for experienced hikers.
+At 13,297 feet, the summit of Mount Herard is a destination for experienced hikers.
 Free backcountry permits are required to stay overnight at one of the several backcountry campsites.

 Visiting Great Sand Dunes National Park and Preserve